 The Bank operates in the Polish mortgage market which is subject to growing competition resulting from such market's continuous development.
-As at the date of this Base Prospectus, there are four mortgage banks operating in Poland (i.e. the Bank, mBank Hipoteczny S.A., Pekao Bank Hipoteczny S.A. and ING Bank Hipoteczny S.A.) and the number of banking groups interested in raising capital through the issuance of mortgage covered bonds is growing.
-This competition may interfere with the Bank's plans to sell mortgage loans and the covered bonds.
-In this respect, the Bank faces competition from banks controlled and financed by international financial institutions, enjoying a competitive advantage offered by access to larger capital resources.
-Competition in the Polish banking market, and in particular the possibility that banks will resume the price war over housing loans, may also negatively impact the margins earned by the Bank on mortgage loans.
-In turn, competition in the covered bonds market, both from Polish and international issuers, may have a negative impact on the value of covered bond issuances planned by the Bank and thus on the Bank's ability to finance its lending activity or the costs of such financing.
-Growing competition could adversely affect the Bank's financial performance and its ability to perform its obligations under the Covered Bonds.
+As at the date of this Base Prospectus, there are four mortgage banks operating in Poland (i.e. the Bank, mBank Hipoteczny S.A., Pekao Bank Hipoteczny S.A. and ING Bank Hipoteczny S.A.).
+In June 2020, the KNF allowed Bank Millennium S.A. to establish a mortgage bank which will operate under the business name "Millennium Bank Hipoteczny Spółka Akcyjna" and which will be the fifth mortgage bank operating in Poland.
+In addition, Santander Bank Polska S.A. applied for permission to establish a mortgage bank; however, this process has been suspended.
+Competition in the covered bonds market, both from Polish and international is suers, may have a negative impact on the value of covered bond is suances planned by the Bank and thus on the Bank's ability to finance its lending activity or the costs of such financing.
+Growing competition could adversely affect the Bank's financial performance and its ability to performits obligations under the Covered Bonds.